debashisbiswas/aoc2025/README.md

 specific questions, such as "why doesn't TypeScript infer the correct return type when I'm returning an object property with a narrowed type"?

+This repo, the tests, and the code are not great examples of the best way to structure a project.
+The structure of the repo is just enough to give me an environment to solve the problems.

 From https://adventofcode.com/2025/about#faq_num_days:

 > *Should I use AI to solve Advent of Code puzzles?* No. If you send a friend to